webspatial/doc-website/docs/quick-example/index.md

 ## 1. Create a modern web project that supports WebSpatial {#create-project}

+First confirm
-First confirm that Node.js is installed (see the [Node.js official website](https://nodejs.org/en/download)).
+1. Node.js is installed (see the [Node.js official website](https://nodejs.org/en/download)).
+2. make sure you choose Apple Vision Pro simulator installed.
+Since our first version will only support Apple vision pro, we aim to support more platform later, as a result, go to App Store search Xcode, download and install Xcode, make sure you choose Apple Vision Pro simulator installed and you can run your first Apple Vision Pro app.

 Using a standard React + Vite + TypeScript project as an example, run the following commands to create the project: